 Via Margutta is a narrow, enchanted, beautiful street, located in the heart of Rome.
 The charming paved street is filled with unique art galleries, antique shops, fashion houses, and custom made marble shops perfect for strolling.
 It takes you back to one of the most memorable scene from the movie “Roman Holiday” where Gregory Peck, held Audrey Hepburn as refuge to his apartment.
 Also, the charming street was where the director Federico Fellini, and his Giulietta Masina lived.

-“I Cento Pittori di via Margutta” (One hundred Painters of Via Margutta), is a must see open-air art exhibition that takes place from 10-13 June 2021.
-The annual event is free of charge featuring over 100 Italian and International artists organized by a society called “Associazione Cento Pittori via Margutta” since 1953.
-The 115th edition will be a perfect rendezvous for art lovers to discover breath taking art pieces and will be dedicated to the anniversary of the birth of the iconic Roman actor Alberto Sordi.
+“I Cento Pittori di via Margutta” (One hundred Painters of Via Margutta), is a must see open-air art exhibition that takes place from 17-19 of December 2021.
+This autumn’s edition will be dedicated to Dante Alighieri’s Divine Comedy to honour his 700 year death anniversary.
+The event is free of charge, accessible from 10am to 8pm, and features over 100 Italian and International artists from a variety of countries such as Poland, Bulgaria, Russia and Peru who have created artworks to celebrate every verse of the Comedy and to pay tribute to the Supreme Poet.
+Organized by a society called “Associazione Cento Pittori via Margutta” since 1953, the 116th edition, as always, will be a perfect rendezvous for art lovers to discover breathtaking art pieces.

 The exhibition goes back to the autumn of 1953 after the war, a group of artists decided to rejuvenate the street with colors and art.